sergiusens/snappy-docs/reference/plugins/gradle.md

 ---
-title: "The gradle plugin"
+title: The gradle plugin
 ---

 This plugin is useful for building parts that use gradle.

 The gradle build system is commonly used to build Java projects.
 The plugin requires a pom.xml in the root of the source tree.

-This plugin uses the following plugin-specific keywords:
+### Plugin-specific keywords

     - gradle-options:
       (list of strings)